AbigailMoreshead/Abigail-Moreshead/content/authors/admin/_index.md

 bio: My research interests include creation, reception, and dissemination of literary texts and feminist publishing.

 interests:
+- Digital humanities
-- feminist theory
+- Feminist theory
-- adaptation theory
+- Adaptation theory
 - Victorian studies
+- History of publishing/feminist publishing
+- History of the Novel
+-
 education:
   courses:
   - course: Master of Arts in Literary, Cultural, and Textual Studies